 About this Install Guide

-The .NET SDK is a free, open-source, and cross-platform development environment that provides a broad set of tools and libraries for building applications.
-You can use it to create a variety of applications including web apps, mobile apps, desktop apps, and cloud services.
+The .NET SDK is a free, open-source, cross-platform development environment that provides tools and libraries for building applications.
+You can use it to create web apps, mobile apps, desktop apps, cloud services, and more.

 The .NET SDK is available for Linux distributions on Arm-based systems.